natalieagus/50002/docs/Labs/lab4-extras.md

 3. System input and output buffer (`32` bits each).
 This serves as a buffer that holds current input or current output value.
 The motherboard is connected to actual buttons (input) and LEDs (output) in `au_top.luc`.
 4. The instruction ROM (for initial loading of instruction)

-We define their connections and added a simple `fsm motherboard` that <span style="color:red; font-weight: bold;">runs the Beta</span> and handle I/O.
+We define their connections and added a simple FSM called `motherboard` that <span style="color:red; font-weight: bold;">runs the Beta</span> and arbitrates memory access (shared between CPU and I/O buffers).

 ### `LOAD`
 Upon start up, `LOAD` instructions from instruction rom to the instruction memory part of the memory unit.
 We do not use the ROM directly to simulate a more realistic approach whereby upon boot up, we will load our data from **disk**  (signified by this ROM) to our physical memory.